top of page

 The challenge with both of these areas is that they are often seen as unattainable.
 Without the backing of generational wealth, trying and failing at starting a business is not an option for many.
 Entrepreneurship can appear as a distant dream, one that’s reserved for the privileged few.
 And businesses that produce positive social impact may seem elitist or impossible to create.
 Stuck between traditional paradigms for nonprofit and for-profit organizations, creative alternatives may never even enter one’s mind as viable endeavors.
 This prevailing misconception can be damaging because it dissuades people from trying their hand at ambitious new pursuits.

 Our new media projects will demystify and popularize an approach to entrepreneurship that links business with impact.
 Just as televised cooking competitions have elevated the culinary arts, we aim to unleash a new generation of environmental and social impact entrepreneurs.

-In the Spring of 2018, we began filming a newly-launched social venture competition developed for employees of RiseBoro, the largest social services agency in the rapidly gentrifying neighborhood of Bushwick, Brooklyn.
-The call went out to 600 employees at a town hall-style meeting, asking what could work better in the community.
+We followed the launch of a social venture competition developed for employees of RiseBoro, the largest social services agency in the rapidly gentrifying neighborhood of Bushwick, Brooklyn.
+A call went out to their 600 employees at a town hall-style meeting, asking what could work better in the community.